SoftwareAG/c8y-docs/content/streaming-analytics/epl-apps-bundle/basic-functionality.md

 #### Listening to events {#listening-to-events}

 You can trigger your EPL by listening to events on channels.
 You can subscribe to channels with the `monitor.subscribe("string name")` method.
-This can be done in the startup of your monitor, or if you only must receive events some of the time, called as needed, followed by `monitor.unsubscribe("string name")`.
+This can be done in the startup of your monitor, or if you only want to receive events some of the time, called as needed, followed by `monitor.unsubscribe("string name")`.

 Listen for events using the `on` statement, followed by the event type that you are listening to, open and close parentheses, and `as <identifier>` to name a variable that will hold the event.